jbroadway/docs/docs/1.0/tips-and-tricks.md

 To show or hide the camera switcher interface on the second screen output, **press Alt + S**.

-## Director mode
+## Ghost Mode

-To switch yourself into director mode, which lets you move and scale the scene like you can in the [Set Builder](/docs/1.0/building-your-set/dressing-your-set), **press Alt + D**.
-Press it again to leave director mode.
+Ghost Mode will make your character invisible so you can play director without getting in the way of the shot, or animate props by grabbing them and moving them around.
+Ghost Mode also has the ability to move the world around and scale it up or down by grabbing it with one or two hands, just like Builder Mode.
+You can find the Ghost Mode button on both the 2D camera switcher and the in-VR camera switcher.
+If you're looking for a hot key, **press Alt + D** to enter and exit Ghost Mode.

-Director mode also makes you invisible to the cameras and motion capture recordings.
+:gif /files/blog/update-24_ghost-mode-3.mp4

 ## Dialogue scenes